MadihaTech/Sentiverse/README.md

 Due to API quota restrictions, the current demo uses mocked responses .
 The actual GPT-based forecasting code is included (commented out) and can be activated with a valid key.

 ## Author
-Madiha - Final Year BBA AI Student | passionate about AI for human-centeredstrategy
+Madiha - Final Year BBA AI Student | passionate about AI for human-centered strategy